moklick/yakuza/Readme.md

 Tasks
 -----
 Tasks are where you are going to spend most of your time.
 They hold the scraping logic and basically do all the dirty work.
+To define a new task you have to pass three parameters.
+The scraperId, the agentId and the taskId.

 ```javascript
 // Creating a task